 increased at a rate of return of about 1.8% per year.
 Another stagnant period was from about 1963 through 1982 (20 years),

 when the Dow Jones industrials only increased at a rate of about 2.5% per year.
 These are the dangers of buy-and-hold investing.
 We invite you to read more about these dangers and the history of the stock market in our article,

 Is "Buy & Hold" The Only Investment Solution?
-Now lets look at the

 Good Times: There were two intervals when the buy-and-hold strategy worked rather nicely.
 One period was from